tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/_index.md

 ### 3. Main panel
 This panel loads the selected option either in the left panel or in the option at the top.
 The _**Home**_ page is selected by default, so it loads as soon as you log in the PayU module.

-To set an option as displayed by default, click the three dot menu at the top left of the panel and select _**Set as main page**_.
+To set an option as displayed by default, click the three dot menu at the top right of the panel and select _**Set as main page**_.

 <img src="/assets/MerchantPanel/MerchantPanel_04.png" alt="PrintScreen" width="40%"/>

 #### Home page
-The home page is starting point of the Merchant panel.
-It shows the shortcuts to perform sales on-line, control your finances, transfers funds, learn about e-commerce and leave us comments.
+The home page is starting point of the PayU Module.
+It shows the shortcuts to perform sales on-line, know your sales status, control your finances, transfers funds, learn about e-commerce and leave us comments.

 ![PrintScreen](/assets/MerchantPanel/MerchantPanel_05.png)